magic-FE/create-magic-component/packages/create-magic-component/README.md

 Create Magic Component is divided into two packages:

 * `create-magic-component` is a global command-line utility that you use to create new react component projects.
-* `react-scripts` is a development dependency in the generated projects (including this one).
+* `magic-scripts` is a development dependency in the generated projects (including this one).

-You almost never need to update `create-magic-component` itself: it delegates all the setup to `react-scripts`.
+You almost never need to update `create-magic-component` itself: it delegates all the setup to `magic-scripts`.

-When you run `create-magic-component`, it always creates the project with the latest version of `react-scripts` so you’ll get all the new features and improvements in newly created apps automatically.
+When you run `create-magic-component`, it always creates the project with the latest version of `magic-scripts` so you’ll get all the new features and improvements in newly created apps automatically.

-To update an existing project to a new version of `react-scripts`, [open the changelog](https://github.com/magic-FE/create-magic-component/blob/master/CHANGELOG.md), find the version you’re currently on (check `package.json` in this folder if you’re not sure), and apply the migration instructions for the newer versions.
+To update an existing project to a new version of `magic-scripts`, [open the changelog](https://github.com/magic-FE/create-magic-component/blob/master/CHANGELOG.md), find the version you’re currently on (check `package.json` in this folder if you’re not sure), and apply the migration instructions for the newer versions.

-In most cases bumping the `react-scripts` version in `package.json` and running `npm install` in this folder should be enough, but it’s good to consult the [changelog](https://github.com/magic-FE/create-magic-component/blob/master/CHANGELOG.md) for potential breaking changes.
+In most cases bumping the `magic-scripts` version in `package.json` and running `npm install` in this folder should be enough, but it’s good to consult the [changelog](https://github.com/magic-FE/create-magic-component/blob/master/CHANGELOG.md) for potential breaking changes.

-We commit to keeping the breaking changes minimal so you can upgrade `react-scripts` painlessly.
+We commit to keeping the breaking changes minimal so you can upgrade `magic-scripts` painlessly.

 ## Sending Feedback